antono/vala-object/README.md

 ## Make shared library

-Source file shared library is `object.vala`.
+Source file for shared library is `object.vala`.

 Run in shell:

     make